water-ice-group/water-graphene-benchmark/README.md

 # Multi-Observable Scoring Framework

 Interactive companion to *How Good Is DFT for Solid-Liquid Interfaces?
-A Comparison With the Random-Phase Approximation for Water on Graphene.*
+A Comparison With the Random-Phase Approximation for Water on Graphene.* by Xavier R. Advincula, Yair Litman, Jiuyang Shi, Flaviano Della Pia, Christoph Schran, and Angelos Michaelides.

 **[Open the interactive framework →](https://water-ice-group.github.io/water-graphene-benchmark/)**